juliedev-web/juliedev-web/README.md

 On my free time, I play music (ukulele, bass and guitar) in several bands.

+(don't worry, #FF00FF is not my favorite color 😁 )

 ## 💻 What I use to code